Myles Straw Player Props: Guardians vs. Padres

 Myles Straw At The Plate

-- In 59.4% of his 64 games this season, Straw has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Straw has picked up a hit in 38 of 65 games this season, with multiple hits 10 times.

-- In 64 games played this season, he has not gone deep.
+- He has not hit a home run in his 65 games this year.

-- In nine games this year (14.1%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in nine games this year (13.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.